AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     This will generate a configuration file and ask you to enter a password.
 Then it will start the server listening on `0.0.0.0:8888`.

-4. Browse to `localhost:8888` and enter the password you defined above.
-If you're accessing the Jetson remotely, browse to port 8888 on the IP address of the Jetson.
+4. Browse to `http://localhost:8888/lab` and enter the password you defined above.
+If you're accessing the Jetson remotely, use the IP address of the Jetson instead of `localhost`.
 You are now in the AlgoCompSynth-One virtual desktop.

 5. In the file manager panel on the left, open the `Notebooks` folder.
 Open and run one of the `cuSignal` test notebooks `E2E_Example_4GB.ipynb`